-The second process intervenes slightly later in the initiative process, when an issue public has championed a particular issue and has drafted-but not yet placed on the ballot-a prospective solution.
-With this reform in place, an initiative petitioner can pay the Secretary of State (or local equivalent) to convene a Design Panel to evaluates and potentially revise the proposed ballot measure before it is circulated for signatures.
-Twenty four citizens over five days would sit with the measure's advocates, relevant public officials, and critics to consider how to improve-or whether to reject-the measure.
-If the sponsor accepts the recommended changes, this could earn the measure a quasi "seal of approval" in the subsequent voters' guide and substantially reduce the legally required signature threshhold.
-The sponsor of such a measure takes a risk in convening the Panel, but the potential payoff could merit doing so, especially if the sponsor takes care in drafting the measure with public scrutiny in mind.
-65
+The second process, which we call a Design Panel, intervenes slightly later in the initiative process, when an issue public has championed a particular issue and has drafted-but not yet placed on the ballot-a prospective solution.
+With this reform in place, an initiative petitioner can pay the secretary of state (or local equivalent) to convene a Design Panel to evaluate and potentially revise the proposed ballot measure before it is circulated for signatures.
+Twenty-four citizens over five days would sit with the measure's advocates, relevant public officials, and critics to consider how to improve-or whether to reject-the measure.
+If the sponsor accepts the recommended changes, this could earn the measure a quasi "seal of approval" in the subsequent voters' guide and substantially reduce the legally required signature threshold.
+The sponsor of such a measure takes a risk in convening the Panel, but the potential payoff could merit doing so, especially if the sponsor takes care in drafting the measure with public scrutiny in mind.69

-The Citizens' Assembly proposed herein parallels the British Columbia model described earlier in this essay.
-To recap, the legislature can turn over to an Assembly a specific problem-particularly those that might pose a conflict of interest (e.g., electoral and campaign reform).
+The third process, called a Citizens' Assembly, parallels the aforementioned British Columbia model of the same name.
+To recap, a legislature can turn over to an Assembly a specific problem-particularly one that might pose a conflict of interest (e.g., electoral and campaign reform).
 The Assembly then convenes 150 registered voters over eight weekends, possibly spreading them out to permit statewide public hearings or other complementary activities.
-In the end, the Assembly forwards a recommendation to the legislature, which then passes it along to the electorate for a statewide vote.
-66
+In the end, the Assembly forwards a recommendation to the legislature, which then passes it along to the electorate for a statewide vote.70